Evaluating relugolix for the treatment of prostate cancer in real-world settings of care: the OPTYX study protocol

 OPTYX study

-Our partnered journal Future Oncology recently published a Clinical Trial Protocol of the OPTYX study, which aims to generate evidence on ORGOVYX’s® (relugolix) safety and effectiveness in prostate cancer patients in routine care, including treatment course and post-treatment clinical outcomes.
+Our partnered journal Future Oncology recently published a Clinical Trial Protocol exploring the OPTYX study.
+This study seeks to generate evidence on the safety and effectiveness of ORGOVYX® (relugolix) for prostate cancer patients in routine care, including treatment course and post-treatment clinical outcomes.

 Abstract